Nadeem Taj

-Musharraf's aide
+Career

 Taj was commissioned in the Pakistan Army's Punjab Regiment in August 1972 in the 2nd Special War Course.
 His name came into prominence when he as a Brigadier General was accompanying then Chairman of Joint Chiefs of Staff and Chief of Army Staff General Pervez Musharraf on his way back from Sri Lanka on 12 October 1999 when their plane was denied landing on the orders of Nawaz Sharif at Jinnah Terminal, Karachi, brewing a crisis that ultimately led to overthrow of the Government of Premier Nawaz Sharif.

 Taj was also with Musharraf during the assassination attempts on him in December 2003.

 Chief of Intelligence

 Taj was promoted to Major General on 1 February 2002 and was already serving as the Military Secretary (MS) to the President of Pakistan (different from Military Secretary (MS), GHQ).
 It was during this time when Musharraf's convoy was attacked in Rawalpindi.

 Shortly after that incident, Taj was appointed Director General of Military Intelligence (DGMI) in December 2003 in the place of Tariq Majid who was promoted to Lieutenant General and took charge as the new Chief of General Staff.
 Major General Shafaat Ullah Shah took the place of Taj and became the new Military Secretary to the President.
 Taj continued as the DGMI until February 2005, when he was replaced by Major Gen Mian Nadeem Ijaz Ahmed.